 8.)
 Visit an art gallery with this specific project in mind.
 Each partner has to identify the three works of art that the other would like the most.
 The winning guesser receives a prize.
 I’ll leave it up to you as to what that prize might be.

-You might like Happy 50th Anniversary Quotes and Wishes.
+You might like Happy 50th Anniversary Quotes and Wishes

 Adventurous Anniversary Ideas

 11.)
-Dine al fresco, put together a well-thought-out picnic.
+Dine al fresco, and put together a well-thought-out picnic.
 Pack some champagne, glasses, dishes, napkins, silverware, and food.
-Cold fried chicken and potato salad are good, cheese, French bread, and meats are a great choice, or even making hearty sandwiches with snacks will work.
+Cold fried chicken and potato salad are good, cheese French bread, and meats are a great choice, or even making hearty sandwiches with snacks will work.
 Bring a blanket and maybe a couple of pillows, depending on your age, and find a beautiful, cozy spot to dine.

 14.)
 Call up an Uber driver to take you on a local brewery tour.
 Check out the offerings at many different breweries and carve out some time for lunch or dinner.
 Make sure you’re not driving on this adventure.